 The Fund has a further commitment in relation to its private equity mandate via the HarbourVest 2016 Global AIF Limited Partnership.
 This commitment is drawn down in tranches over time as and when the manager requests cash to fund underlying investments.
-The fund is denominated in US Dollars and had £15.092m of commitments outstanding as at 31 March 2022 (£18.139m as at 31 March 2021).
-This is not required to be included in the Pension Fund accounts.
+The fund is denominated in US Dollars and had £16.053m of commitments outstanding as at 31 March 2023 (£15.092m as at 31 March 2022).
+This amount is not required to be included in the Pension Fund accounts.